Information Asymmetries and Paying it Forward

 The Internet and the scale of transparency it has brought to human civilization has changed everything.

-Near-free information flow between all humans on planet earth has brought light to the dark corners of the earth where terrible human-on-human atrocities have been performed for millenia.
+Near-free information flow between all humans on earth has brought light to the corners of the earth where human-on-human atrocities have been performed for millenia.

 Light being shown on evil acts is a pre-requisite to justice being served.

 One of my favorite quotes is from a Civil War-era abolitionist:

 Look at the facts of the world.
 You see a continual and progressive triumph of the right.
 I do not pretend to understand the moral universe, the arc is a long one, my eye reaches but little ways.
 I cannot calculate the curve and complete the figure by the experience of sight; I can divine it by conscience.
 But from what I see I am sure it bends towards justice.

 Things refuse to be mismanaged long.
 Jefferson trembled when he thought of slavery and remembered that God is just.
 Ere long all America will tremble.

 I agree–and there are empirical signs that Theodore Parker is right.

 However there is another type of injustice that becomes more pervasive and harder to eliminate than physical violence.

 This is a type of injustice caused by the existince of “information asymmetries.”